WildernessLabs/Netduino.Foundation/docs/Library/Displays/SerialLCD/index.md

 Write the text to the current cursor position in the display memory.

+#### `public void Write(byte[] chars)`

+Displays the characters at the current cursor position.
+Unlike the `string text` overload, this assumes the text has already been encoded to characters.
+Can be useful in sending pre-encoded characters, or accessing custom a custom character saved in the 0 slot.

 #### `void WriteLine(string text, byte lineNumber)`

 Write the text to the specified line on the display.